Are SEATech classes one-year programs?

 The simple answer is yes, however, this is somewhat complicated question.
 This is how it works and it is based on the language around the calculation of student fte.
 The 1.2 fte running start funding language is the determining factor.

-Scenario A: If the student is enrolled at both the high school and the skills center and the total fte is greater than 1.0, (Example: skills center 3 hours = .6 fte plus high school 4 hours = .8 fte, the total is 1.4.
-The student is eligible for and additional .2 fte for running start or 3 college credits tuition free.
+Scenario A: If the student is enrolled at both the high school and the skills center and the total fte is greater than 1.0 (Example: skills center 3 hours = .6 fte, plus high school 4 hours = .8 fte, so the total is 1.4), then the student is eligible for and additional .2 fte for running start, or 3 college credits tuition-free.

-Scenario B: If a student is enrolled at both the high school and the skills center and the total fte is less that 1.0, (Example: skills center 3 hours = .6 fte plus high school 1 hour =.2 fte, the total is .8 fte.
-The student is eligible for up to .4 fte running start, or 6 college credits tuition free.
+Scenario B: If a student is enrolled at both the high school and the skills center and the total fte is less that 1.0 (Example: skills center 3 hours = .6 fte, plus high school 1 hour =.2 fte, so the total is .8 fte).
+The student is eligible for up to .4 fte running start, or 6 college credits tuition-free.

 ** Students qualifying for .6 FTE college enrollment and registered for exactly 10 credits, will be granted a 1 credit tuition waiver for the 10th credit. (per Form SPI 1674)